amystanley25/comparing-classifiers/README.md

 ## Objective

-The **business goal** is to predict which clients are most likely to subscribe to a term deposit so that marketing efforts can be focused more effectively—saving time, costs, and improving customer targeting.
+The **business goal** is to predict which clients are most likely to subscribe to a term deposit so that marketing efforts can be focused more effectively saving time, costs, and improving customer targeting.

 ---